Changde: Economy

 Tobacco is the most important industry in Changde.
 Changde Cigarette Factory (CDCF), now a subsidiary of China Tobacco Hunan Industrial Co., Ltd., is one of six key cigarette companies in China and employs 8,300 workers in Changde as of 2013.
 CDCF is by far Changde's largest industrial concern accounting for 4.22 billion (51.2%) of the city's 8.2 billion total industrial value added in 2012.
 Changde is also an administrative centre and a storage and shipping point for tung oil, grain, cotton, medicinal herbs, and wood.
 Manufactures include ceramics, machine tools, textiles, leather, and processed foods.
 Grain, oil, cotton, and other commodities are loaded into medium-sized ships and taken to Yueyang, Changsha, or Hankou (Wuhan, Hubei province) for onward shipment.
 Timber is also rafted there and floated across Lake Dongting to Yueyang, and thus to the Yangtze River.
 After 1949 the city developed some light industry, mostly based on such local products as wood, leather, and bristles.

 Demographics

 Changde is the fifth most populous prefecture-level division in Hunan (after Changsha, Hengyang, Shaoyang and Yongzhou), with a total population of 5,279,102 inhabitants as of the 2020 Chinese census, of which 1,469,055 reside in the built-up area (metro) made of Dingcheng and Wuling Districts.
 As of the 2010 Chinese census 13.23% of the population was found to be under 15 years old, while the population over 65 comprised 11.43% of the total.

+At the end of 2023 and the beginning of 2024, the permanent population will be 5.187 million.